 1) Market Demand and Necessity: The applicant has not sufficiently demonstrated market demand or necessity for the proposed change.
-The existing RAC area is still underdeveloped, with a majority of parcels used for agricultural purposes and only three parcels used for commercial activities.
+The existing RAC area is still underdeveloped, with a majority of parcels used for agricultural purposes and only two small parcels used for commercial activities.
 This indicates the current RAC area can meet existing and foreseeable needs, negating the justification for expansion.
+Additionally, it is unclear why a RAC land use and zoning designation are necessary to accommodate a plant nursery, as both retail and wholesale nurseries are permitted within rural agricultural areas under the current land use and zoning.

 2) Impact on Agricultural Activities and Rural Character: The subject property is located within the Farmland Preservation Area and is primarily surrounded by agricultural and rural residential uses.
-Converting this parcel to RAC would introduce more commercial uses to an area that has already designated a limited area for such uses.
-To expand prior to build out of the RAC area already existing would diminish the agricultural viability of surrounding properties.
+Converting this parcel to RAC would introduce commercial uses incompatible with the rural character and could diminish the agricultural viability of surrounding properties.

 3) Prevention of Urban Sprawl: Expanding the RAC to include the subject property promotes an inefficient land use pattern inconsistent with the Comprehensive Plan's goal of preventing urban sprawl.
 The subject parcel lies outside the designated RAC boundaries and would create a fragmented, leapfrog development pattern.
-A need for expansion was not provided and to do so prior to build out of the existing RAC would be premature.

 4) Compatibility with Surrounding Uses: The surrounding area is predominantly agricultural, with rural residential uses and limited commercial activity within the existing RAC.
-The proposed uses, such as a landscape contractor's yard and agricultural building sales, require RAC land use and zoning, of which there are existing lands for this type of development already present.
-The addition of the proposed land would exceed the 1⁄4 mile radius in which the RAC is to be confined and would then create issues of compatibility.
+The proposed uses, such as a landscape contractor's yard and agricultural building sales, would be incompatible with the rural and agricultural character of the surrounding properties, leading to potential land use conflicts.

 5) Consistency with Comprehensive Plan and Land Development Code (LDC): The amendment fails to meet key Comprehensive Plan and LDC criteria, including compliance with RAC development standards outlined in Policy 2.1.21 and adherence to principles for managing growth, preserving rural areas, and ensuring compatibility with existing uses.

-e.
 FLUE Policy 5.1.3 on the Planning & Zoning Commission (P&Z) provides, "The County shall enable applications for CPA, ZC, and SUP requests to be reviewed by the Planning & Zoning Commission, which will act as the County's Local Planning Agency.
 The purpose of the advisory board is to make recommendations on CPA, ZC, and SUP requests to the County Commissioners.
 The County shall implement and maintain standards to allow for a mix of representatives from the community and set standards for the operation and procedures for this advisory board."

-Analysis: This application is scheduled to appear in front of the Planning & Zoning Commission on June 30th, 2025.
+Analysis: This application is scheduled to appear in front of the Planning & Zoning Commission on January 27th, 2025.
 This application is consistent with FLUE Policy 5.1.3.

-f.
+e.
 FLUE Policy 5.1.4 on Notice of Hearing provides, "[t]he County shall provide notice consistent with Florida Statutes and as further defined in the LDC."